-Once raw source data is stored in a Mitto store, the Mitto store itself can become a source (input) in an IO job.
+Once raw source data is stored in a Zuar Runner store, the Zuar Runner store itself can become a source (input) in an IO job.

 The primary use case for this is to create several related relational database tables from a single nested data source (API data, JSON, etc).